GQ: History

 GQ has been closely associated with metrosexuality.
 The writer Mark Simpson coined the term in an article for British newspaper The Independent about his visit to a GQ exhibition in London: "The promotion of metrosexuality was left to the men's style press, magazines such as The Face, GQ, Esquire, Arena and FHM, the new media which took off in the Eighties and is still growing ...
 They filled their magazines with images of narcissistic young men sporting fashionable clothes and accessories.
 And they induced other young men to study them with a mixture of envy and desire."
 The magazine has expanded its coverage beyond lifestyle issues.
 GQ has been called the "holy text of woke capital" by The Spectator.

 In 2016, GQ launched the spinoff quarterly GQ Style, headed by then-style editor Will Welch, who was later promoted to creative director of the magazine.

 In 2018, writing for GQ, Rachel Kaadzi Ghansah won the Pulitzer Prize for Feature Writing for her article about Dylann Roof, who had shot nine African-Americans in a church in Charleston.
 In September 2018, Will Welch was named the new editor-in-chief of GQ, succeeding Jim Nelson.

 In 2020, GQ launched its webstore and first merch drop.
 The GQ Shop lineup was designed by the editors and art directors behind the GQ website.

 Men of the Year

-GQ (U.S.) first named their Men of the Year in 1996 and featured the award recipients in a special issue of the magazine.
-British GQ launched its annual Men of the Year awards in 2009 and GQ India launched its version the following year.
-Spanish and Brazilian GQ launched their Men of the Year awards in 2011 and GQ Australia launched its version in 2007.
+Since 1996, the magazine has hosted the annual GQ Men of the Year awards, an international franchise that recognizes influential figures in culture, entertainment, sports, and style.
+The honorees, selected by the magazine's editorial boards, are chosen based on their cultural impact and professional achievements during the year.
+The recognition typically culminates in a high-profile gala and a special commemorative issue.

+While the tradition originated with the U.S. edition in 1996, it has expanded to over 20 international editions.
+This includes launches by GQ Australia in 2007, British GQ in 2009, and GQ India in 2010.
+Subsequent versions were established in Spain, Brazil, and South Korea, among others.